-Okay, this one actually applies to all the benefits we’ve discussed so far, but it’s worth introducing this marketing term to you as a small business owner.
-Think of your marketing strategy as a funnel: your goal is to create a wide circle at the top to capture as many people as possible, even if they won’t all funnel down into a sale.
+This tip applies to all the benefits we’ve discussed so far, but it’s worth introducing this marketing term to you as a small business owner.
+Think of your digital marketing strategy as a funnel: your goal is to create a wide circle at the top to capture as many people as possible, even if they won’t all funnel down into a sale.

 All the digital marketing benefits we’ve talked about so far boost your visibility in your community, which renders that funnel wider and wider.
 It’s up to you to make sure that once they’re captured at the top, you’re persuading them with your great offering(s).

-With traditional marketing, you never know whether or not your methods are effective (outside of sales, although it's hard to measure which input was most successful).
+With traditional marketing, you never know whether or not your marketing tactic is effective (outside of sales, although it's hard to measure which input was most successful).
 You leave some business cards at a coffee shop, and a few days later, they’re gone.
-Does that mean your marketing was effective?
+Does that mean your traditional marketing campaign was effective?
 Or that someone simply took your item down to make room for theirs?

 You’ll never know.

-Likewise, when you place an ad in a local paper, you might not know what to expect in terms of returns.
+Likewise, when you place traditional advertising in a local paper, you might not know what to expect in terms of returns.

-One huge advantage of digital marketing is that most platforms come with analytic tools.
+One huge advantage of a digital marketing campaign is that most platforms come with analytic tools.
 Take the following examples:

-- You can use your web analytics to see which terms most often lead users to your website.
-If one is particularly effective, use it more!
+- Use your web analytics to see which terms most often lead users to your website.
+If one is particularly effective, use it more.

-- Your newsletter analytics let you see how many users are opening your emails, and how many are clicking.
+- Your newsletter analytics lets you see how many users are opening your emails and how many are clicking.
 Not getting the results you want?
 It’s easy to shift your approach and experiment until you find email marketing strategies that work for you.

-- Facebook’s analytic tools can let you know how many people an ad is reaching, and you can tailor your approach here, too.
+- Analytic tools for online advertising platforms can let you know how many people an ad is reaching, and you can tailor your approach here, too.

-In short, digital marketing provides many opportunities to try out new methods, and to course-correct when something goes wrong.
-You won’t waste money on an ineffective flyer, because it’s easy to pause and edit ads on the fly.
+In short, digital marketing provides many opportunities to try out a new digital marketing tactic and to course-correct when something goes wrong.
+You won’t waste money on an ineffective flyer because it’s easy to pause and edit ads on the fly.